Cycling Zimbabwe: guide, tips and our itinerary with GPX track

 In every medium-sized village there is usually a guest house.
 The average price per night for a good quality double room is around 20 USD.
 The rooms are generally clean, if there are no guests or there is no electricity, the water heater is often kept off, and sometimes you need to wait a few hours before you can take a hot shower.

 We have not often seen accommodation for locals like in Mozambique or Malawi, but they do exist.
-We happened to find some, sometimes they are not reported and we need to ask the people of the town if there is one in the surroundings.
-The only time we wanted to sleep in one of these accommodations it was full, we asked to camp in the courtyard and it was granted, free offer price.
+We happened to find some, but sometimes they are not reported and we need to ask the people of the town if there is one in the surroundings.
+The only time we wanted to sleep in one of these accommodations it was full, we asked to camp in the courtyard and it was granted a free offer price.

 camping in zimbabwe